neural-data-science/NESC_3505/syllabus.md

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
 No physical textbook is required.
 This course will rely on [Open Educational Resources](https://neuraldatascience.io/1-intro/open.html) — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.

 # Assessment and Evaluation
-Your final grade will be based on a combination of *formative assessments* (self and peer evaluations) and *summative evaluations* (presentations, assignments, projects).
-Each component is described below, followed by a table showing the number and point weighting of each.

-The items you're graded on are divided into two categories:
-- **Formative assessments** are designed to support you in improving your performance in the class (they help "form" you), through self-assessment, peer assessment, and instructor feedback.
-These are designed to require very little time to complete.
-They contribute a small proportion of your grade, but they are all graded as pass/fail, so you get the full XP for completing them (as long as you complete them correctly, according to the instructions).
-Collectively they can make a significant difference in your grade.
-- **Summative evaluations** comprise the majority of your final grade.
-These are meant to *summarize* your learning.
-All summative evaluations are graded by the teaching team.

 Due dates for all assessment and evaluation components will be posted on the course Brightspace area.

-## Formative Assessments

-### Self-Assessments
-You will submit regular written assessments of your own learning progress over the term.
-This type of self-reflection has been empirically demonstrated to improve learning outcomes.
-It's also an incredibly useful way for the instructor to keep in touch with every student, and recognize both individual and common areas where people are struggling.
-Each self-assessment should be 150-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
-Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.
-For this reason, **no extensions will be granted**.

-### Project Peer Assessments
-You will be asked to submit structured peer reviews following each of the two team projects.
-This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality.
-Your grade will be the average of the ratings assigned to you by your team members. **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.

-### Meet 'n Greets (optional)
-You can earn bonus points by participating in short (5-10 min) one-on-one meetings with other class members.
-These are scheduled by students at your mutual convenience, and can take the form of an online video/audio chat or in-person meeting.
-The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.

-All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/campus_life/safety-respect/student-rights-and-responsibilities/student-life-policies/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
-Note: if a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
-Please report any inappropriate behaviour to the instructor immediately.
-You will be heard, and you will be respected.

-Meet 'n greets should ideally occur early in the course, and must be completed by October 17 in order for you to receive points.

-## Summative Evaluations
-You can expect that grading of the summative evaluations will be quite strict.
-For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.
+You can expect that grading of the evaluations will be quite strict.
+For all evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.

 ### Assignments
 These are coding assignments that you will complete, based on neuroscience data.
 There is an assignment due approximately every second week, except weeks when projects are due.
 The first assignment is mandatory for everyone, and it's important because it will teach you how to access course materials and use the tools required for the rest of the course.
 All of the other assignments are mandatory, however --- if and only if you submit *all* of the assignments --- the grade on the assignment you did worst on will be dropped (see table below).